zara-siddiqui/lab-cleaning-numerical-data/readme.md

 the plot type to one better suited for continuous data!).
 Comment what you can see in the plots.
 You should also delete the column "customer_id" before you can try to use a for loop on all the categorical columns.
 Discuss why is deleting the column "customer_id" required.
 Hint: Use bar plots to plot categorical data, with each unique category in the column on the x-axis and an appropriate measure on the y-axis
-9. Look for outliers in the continuous variables.
-(HINT: There’s a good plot to do that!).
-Did you find outliers?
-Comment what you will do with them.
-10. Check all columns for NaN values.
+9. Check all columns for NaN values.
 Decide what (if anything) you will need to do with them.